Austin bombing suspect was unemployed college dropout

 Conditt was living with roommates a few miles from his parents' home and was in the process of gutting his home.
 He said Condit's father, whom he referred to as Pat, worked as an Amway distributor and also bought electronics on the side to resell.

 Authorities said they believe Conditt made all of the bombs and that he likely acted alone, though they're still investigating whether he could have had help.
+He obtained at least some of his bomb-making materials from a Home Depot in Pflugerville, U.S. Rep. Michael McCaul, whose district includes the greater Austin area, told KXAN.
 They cautioned the public that there could still be package bombs that were planted in the 24 to 36 hours before Conditt's death and that people should report any suspicious packages.

 Warren and Dunklin reported from Dallas.
 Chen reported from Chicago.